Rebecca Gallo is an artist and art writer based in Sydney, Australia.

 Gallo completed a Bachelor of Fine Art at the National Art School in 2006 and a Master of Art at UNSW Art & Design in 2015.
 From 2014-15 she was a co-director of Archive_ ARI, an artist-run space in inner city Sydney, and the editor of RAVEN Contemporary, a national online platform for contemporary art.

-Gallo’s writing has been published across print and digital platforms including Vault Magazine, Art Guide Australia, The Art Life, Sturgeon, Runway: Australian Experimental Art and Look Magazine.
+Gallo’s writing has been published across print and digital platforms including Art & Australia, Vault Magazine, Art Guide Australia, The Art Life, Sturgeon, Runway: Australian Experimental Art and Look Magazine.
 Catalogue essays include Not a Solo Show at Verge Gallery, Aberrant Play at Grafton Regional Gallery and Paintings by Mum at Airspace Projects.
 A selection of published work can be viewed here.